ewaldc/My-Book-Live/debian/debian 8 (Jessie)/README.md

 ## How to install with ext2/ext3? ##

-make sure you have a solid backup (use dd to take an image backup) read the debrick/unbrick guide posted [here](https://community.wd.com/t/guide-how-to-unbrick-a-totally-dead-mbl/56658/545) and download unbrick software (just in case) open the MBL enclosure carefully, take the drive out and mount on a Linux system (search for a video on how to do this) format the first partition on the drive e.g. /dev/sdc1 (or /dev/sdb1) in either ext2 or ext3:
+Make sure you have a solid backup (use dd to take an image backup)<br>
+Read the debrick/unbrick guide posted [here](https://community.wd.com/t/guide-how-to-unbrick-a-totally-dead-mbl/56658/545) and download unbrick software (just in case)<br>
+Open the MBL enclosure carefully, take the drive out and mount on a Linux system (search for a video on how to do this).<br>
+Format the first partition on the drive e.g. /dev/sdc1 (or /dev/sdb1) in either ext2 or ext3:
 `
 mkfs.ext3 -m 1 /dev/sdb1 or (mkfs.ext2)`

-the second partition still should have the official MBL distro as it’s a software raid 1 copy mount the newly formatted partition
+The second partition still should have the official MBL distro as it’s a software raid 1 copy mount the newly formatted partition
 `
 mount /dev/sdb1 /mnt/mbl`